Adeseye/PROJECT-5/project5.md

 ![alt text](./Images/Inbound%20security%20group%202.JPG)

-We will need to create a Database & a user account to access database, once I have established a connection between MySQL client and MySQL Server.
+I will need to create a Database & a remote user to access database, once I have established a connection between MySQL client and MySQL Server.

 I have already installed MySQL, I will need to make it secured.
 I'm going to run the MySQL secure installation command.